 Auditor-General Report on Financial Performance 2020/21

 Status of the audit report: Unqualified

 Issue raised Corrective step implemented

 Emphasis of matter:

 Material impairments

 As disclosed in note 3 to the financial statements, the municipality provided for an impairment of R 214.2 million (2019-20: R 171.3 million) on receivables from exchange transactions amounting to R 285.8 million (2019-20: R 237.7 million).
 A report will be submitted to Council to consider the write off debt of indigent households by end of May 2022.

 As disclosed in note 4 to the financial statements, the municipality provided for an impairment of R 47,1 million (2018-19: R 50.2 million) on receivables from non-exchange transactions amounting to R 58.1 million (2018-19: R 62.8 million).
-This impairment was made after an amount of R 14,4 million (2019-20: R 27,7 million) had been written off.
-The credit control policy will be implemented again as it was not implemented fully during the lockdown period.
+This impairment was made after an amount of R 14,4 million (2019-20: R 27,7 million) had been written off. s implemented again as it was not

-Restatement of corresponding fig gures
+Restatement of corresponding fig qures

 As disclosed in note 37 to the financial statements, the corresponding figures for 30 June 2020 have been restated as a result of errors discovered during 2020-21 in the financial statements of the municipality for the year ended 30 June 2020.
 None